 Justin James should have been more aware of what he was really saying when he posted his specific requirements for female DJs.

-It's long been debated that females are not properly represented within dance music, which is evident in the lack of females on festival lineups, how much women artists get paid for gigs and also the general treatment of women in the industry.
-Many talented female artists simply do not receive the same treatment as men.
+It's long been debated that women are not properly represented within dance music.
+This is evident in the lack of women on festival lineups, how much women artists get paid for gigs and also the general treatment of women in the industry.
+Many talented women artists simply do not receive the same treatment as men.

 In a public Facebook group labeled "Support FEMALE DJs !!!!!!!!" a man named Justin James wanted to book some female DJs and posted his specifications for what he was looking for.

-The first 5 specifications (he mentions 1 twice) are not so outlandish as some booking agents really are looking for the cream of the crop and having a strong social media presence definitely aids with getting gigs.
+The first 5 specifications (he mentions 1 twice) are not so outlandish in the modern music climate.
+Some booking agents really are looking for the cream of the crop to have strong social media presence.
 With that being said, the final 3 requirements, and what he says after, are offensive and ridiculous.
 Age, height and weight requirements have nothing to do with the talent of an artist.
 He also says that he only works with "attractive female DJs" and that does not sound like someone who is looking to book the best artists.
 He also says he doesn't want to deal with agents, a clear sign that this guy is fishing for something.

 He concludes with, "I do not work with DJs that do not know what they are doing.
 If you do not meet the requirements, then please please do not waste my time or yours.
 I look forward to hearing from a few of you :)"

 As you can imagine, the hate from social media began to pour in, with many women asking Justin to explain himself or apologize.
 He never does apologize, but instead further explains his superficial viewpoint.